 This easy and nutritious Frittata (oven-finished omelet) has saved this Mama on more hungry (hangry) mornings than I care to count.

-With the great nutrition available in free-range eggs, I’m always looking for great ways to use them.
+With the great nutrition available in pastured, free-range eggs, I’m always looking for great ways to use them.
 A frittata makes you, ‘The Chef’, look great when served to breakfast company or family, and they are not complicated or time-consuming like you might think.

 Golden yolks are the key sign of healthy chickens!
 Created with near-perfect nutrition and loaded with vitamins A and D, beta carotene, and omega-3 fatty acids, eggs are one of our family’s favorite nutrient-dense foods.

 Our children don’t feel hungry again for at least 3-4 hours after having eggs in some form for breakfast, which enables them to do better at work or in school (and me to make less snacks).

 Perfect 4-6 Person Frittata/Omelet Recipe